Object Detection in 20 Years: A Survey: Speed-Up of Detection

 \subsubsection{Speed Up in Frequency Domain}

 Convolution is an important type of numerical operation in object detection.
-As the detection of a linear detector can be viewed as the window-wise inner product between the feature map and detector's weights, this process can be implemented by convolutions.

-The convolution can be accelerated in many ways, where the Fourier transform is a very practical choice especially for speeding up those large filters.
-The theoretical basis for accelerating convolution in the frequency domain is the convolution theorem in signal processing, that is, under suitable conditions, the Fourier transform of a convolution of two signals is the point-wise product in their Fourier space:
+As the detection of a linear detector can be viewed as the window-wise inner product between the feature map and detector's weights, which can be implemented by convolutions.
+The Fourier transform is a very practical way to speed up convolutions, where the theoretical basis is the convolution theorem in signal processing, i.e.\, under suitable conditions, the Fourier transform $F$ of a convolution of two signals $I*W$ is the point-wise product in their Fourier space:

-where $F$ is Fourier transform, $F^{-1}$ is Inverse Fourier transform, $I$ and $W$ are the input image and filter, $*$ is the convolution operation, and $\odot$ is the point-wise product.
-The above calculation can be accelerated by using the Fast Fourier Transform (FFT) and the Inverse Fast Fourier Transform (IFFT).
-FFT and IFFT have now been frequently used to speed up CNN models \cite{ICLR14-CNNFFT, ECML17-CNNFFT, arXiv14-FBFFT, NIPS15-SpectralCNN} and some classical linear object detectors \cite{ECCV12-AccLinObjDetec}, which has improved the detection speed over an order of magnitude.
-Fig.\ \ref{figure:FFT-speedup} shows a standard pipeline to speed up a linear object detector (e.g., HOG and DPM) in the frequency domain.
+where $F$ is Fourier transform, $F^{-1}$ is Inverse Fourier transform, and $\odot$ is the point-wise product.
+The above calculation can be accelerated by using the Fast Fourier Transform (FFT) and the Inverse FFT (IFFT) \cite{ICLR14-CNNFFT, ECML17-CNNFFT, arXiv14-FBFFT, NIPS15-SpectralCNN}.